HCM in Sphynx

 An hcm scan per cat is $330 or more and is not a true indication whether the cat will develop for hcm.

-False – when cats are tested regularly and the tests (with pedigrees) submitted to research organisations no matter what the result, these worldwide results can be researched together and hopefully a dna test developed and a pattern of affection identified.
-For future owners of breeds that suffer HCM, this should be compulsory for current owners.
+False – when cats are tested regularly and the tests (with pedigrees) submitted to research organisations/databases no matter what the result, these worldwide results can be researched together and hopefully a pattern of affection identified.
+The 2020 identification of one gene responsible for HCM in sphynx is another tool to be used conjointly with scanning.
+For future owners of breeds that suffer HCM, these tests should be compulsory for current owners and breeders.

 Do breeders guarantee their kittens against hcm